Last updated: February 2021

 The coronavirus (COVID-19) pandemic is affecting communities worldwide.
 The health and safety of the Ataxia community is a priority at NAF.
 We have consulted with our Medical and Research Advisory Board, infectious disease specialists, the World Health Organization, and the Centers for Disease Control and Prevention (CDC) to learn about the best ways that a person with Ataxia can protect themselves during this public health event.

 As a result, NAF has taken preventative measures such as recommending cancellation of in-person support group meetings until this situation is under control.
 Many have opted for virtual meetings instead.
 Find a meeting at ataxia.org/events.

 As vaccinations for COVID-19 are approved, it may create questions for you or your loved ones that have Ataxia.
 Ataxia patients are at a high risk for respiratory complications and it is therefore recommended that they receive the COVID-19 vaccination after discussion with their physician.
 Those with Ataxia should be in close consultation with their physician as soon as vaccines are available to them.

 Visit the Department of Health and Human Services’ Combat COVID site for information about NIH-supported COVID-19 prevention and treatment clinical trials.
-We’d also like to help you understand what you can do to decrease your risk of contracting COVID-19.

 Facts about the COVID-19 Vaccine